Internal Bra Mesh Lawsuit

 ADM, human

 C.R.
-Bard / BD FDA warning 2021, elevated complication rate
+Bard / BD FDA safety communication in 2021 concerning elevated complication rates

 FlexHD